-These are the courses I currently teach, mostly at the Arab British Centre in London.
+These are the courses I currently teach, mostly at the Arab British Centre in London and sometimes online.
 More are being developed, to be added in due time.
+Please scroll down to read about my teaching approach.

 This is a complete introduction to the finest of the Abbasid scripts calligraphy.
 We learn to use the pen and gallnut ink associated with this style, then we cover the complete script grammar, starting with each letter individually before learning how to combine them.
 We practice with short sentences before learning how to plan a full-page layout, complete with red vowel marks and golden punctuation.
 The student is then fully equipped to create work in the historical tradition, or to explore a more contemporary direction.